 In 2013, leading U.S. health care provider Kaiser Permanente, with more than 9 million health insurance subscribers, published an article in its medical science journal recommending that physicians consider recommending a plant-based diet for all their patients.
 The article notes, “Healthy eating may be best achieved with a plant-based diet, which we define as a regimen that encourages whole, plant-based foods and discourages meats, dairy products, and eggs as well as all refined and processed foods … Physicians should consider recommending a plant-based diet to all their patients, especially those with high blood pressure, diabetes, cardiovascular disease, or obesity.”

 While a well-balanced plant-based diet can easily provide all of the nutrients we need to thrive, that doesn’t mean that all vegans are healthy by default.
 Just as people who eat meat, dairy and eggs often suffer from nutrient deficiencies, a poorly planned or junk-food vegan diet can also fail to meet nutritional needs, leading to health problems.
 Total raw food diets and diets composed of only very-low-fat foods can also make it harder for some people to get all the necessary nutrients.
-But with the rare exception of someone who suffers from multiple serious plant-food allergies, science now recognizes that a healthy vegan diet is a safe option for everyone.
+But with the rare exception of someone who suffers from multiple serious plant-food allergies, or a genetic inability to biochemically digest or produce certain nutrients, science now recognizes that a healthy vegan diet is a safe option for everyone, and research increasingly points to a whole foods plant-based diet as optimal.

 So what about ex-vegans?
 Although some former vegans will have experienced poor health as a result of an imbalanced diet, it is often the case that ex-vegans were simply struggling with difficult cravings.
 And while cravings— and the discomfort they produce— are very real, it’s important to recognize that a craving is not a need.
 As much as it may feel like we are actually suffering from a life-threatening cheese deficiency, we know that withdrawal from highly pleasurable or addictive sensations can produce a multitude of physiological responses, including feelings of depression, fatigue and deprivation.
-We also know that cheese cravings aren’t indicative of an actual biological need, because cow’s milk is made for baby cows.
+We also know that cheese cravings aren’t indicative of an actual biological need, because cow’s milk is made for baby cows and the mothers’ milk of all species is very specifically baby food.

 It’s also true that, just like meat-eaters, some vegans will struggle more than others to stay healthy.
-As Ginny Messina, R.D., observes: “Nutrient needs vary among individuals, so some people may need to work a little bit harder to obtain everything they need.
+While all humans require the exact same nutrients, the amount of nutrients needed can vary depending on activity level, age, gender and other factors.
+As Ginny Messina, R.D., observes: “Some people may need to work a little bit harder to obtain everything they need.
 And some vegans are not getting enough of what they need because they are eating diets that are too restrictive and/or they are not taking appropriate supplements.
 My initial recommendations for someone who is craving meat or dairy are these:

 - Add umami to your diet.